moritzbappert/wpgiftregistry/README.txt

 == Changelog ==

+= 1.1.0 =
+* New feature enabling wishlist items to be used without a product URL
+* New settings page to customize the currency symbol used for displaying of the wishlist
+* German translation

 = 1.0.2 =
 * Fix for a bug causing the wishlist to be always embedded at the top